gbhug5a/SimpleIRRaw/Readme.md

 ### For obscure IR remote profiles, these sketches capture and send in raw format.
 ### No libraries are required.

+### July, 2025 - IR Carrier Frequency Detector Added

+This is a short sketch which detects the IR carrier frequency.
+It is typically 38KHz, but designers may use lower or higher frequencies.
+Also included is a schematic of the circuit needed to receive the carrier.
+It uses a typical IR LED as a poor man's photodiode.
+It is much less efficient than a real photodiode, but good enough for this purpose.
+The remote should be fired directly into the top of the IR LED from about two centimeters away - you may have to experiment.

 ### Rev 3 - March, 2025

 All the code was revised in March, 2025, to deal properly with long values that